 There are many different design patterns common to the Spanish Colonial Revival genre of home building.
 Here, a Squares and Pickets pattern is being installed in a great room and entry foyer.

-There are several ways to lay a Spanish Colonial Revival clay floor with Squares and Pickets.
-Here, large squares are for the center section, then “pickets” surround each large square.
-The smallest squares provide an infill piece that complete the pattern.
-In the foreground you can see how we ordered pre-made shapes for the Squares and Pickets pattern.
-In the background, a new Spanish Colonial Revival fireplace will one day become the focal point of the room.
+In the foreground in the photo above, you can see how we ordered pre-made shapes for the Squares and Pickets pattern.
+In the background, a new Spanish Colonial Revival fireplace will one day become another focal point within the room.

-Here the tile setter applies mortar mix to the back of the clay floor tile.
+Here the tile setter applies mortar mix to the back of more clay floor tiles.
 Knee pads are a must while working on a cement slab foundation.
-Note how he has his tile “stock” on a rolling bed so he doesn’t have to keep standing up to get his next tile.
-Tricks of the trade!

 Here, the tile setter is installing an oversized Herringbone pattern for the dining room floor.
 These types of projects are labor intensive and can take days and sometimes weeks to complete.